immp16/CausalWav2Vec2/README.md

 We will now generate masks for each tone so that the model can predict them.
 That way, we will measure how certain/uncertain the model was when predicting each tone:

 ```
+# Again, ensure the package is correctly located.
+Otherwise, this import will give an error.
 from ControlledStim.cstim.sounds.experimentsClass.element_masking import mask_and_latent
 import os